 We get very few weather disruptions on our treks in the months of September, October, and November.
 Summer sees afternoon showers every day while winter and spring tend to get sporadic snowfall.

 The Himalayas are an exciting getaway option for adventure enthusiasts owing to the unparalleled thrill that these mighty mountains offer.
-Apart from trekking, there are many adventure activities which include river rafting, river crossing, mountain climbing, camping amongst others.
+Apart from trekking, there are many adventure activities which include river rafting, river crossing, mountain climbing, and camping amongst others.

 Go for a trek and experience thrill like never before, as these autumn treks welcome you with bone-chilling temperatures and picture-perfect landscapes.